avishvj/avishvj.github.io/_posts/2019-11-20-memphis-ug.md

 ---
 layout: full-width-article
-title:  "Foundations of Hip Hop: Memphis"
+title:  "Foundations of hip hop: Memphis"
 excerpt: "The widespread influence of the Memphis underground scene in modern music."
 date:   2019-11-20 17:04:01
 categories: jekyll css